-If an employee is underperforming, or misbehaving, while at work you can take various steps address this.
+If an employee is underperforming, or misbehaving at work, you may need to take action to address the issue.

-In this guide, we explain how they work, your employee’s rights, and the process you need to follow to remain compliant with Irish employment laws.
+In this guide, we explain how to handle a verbal warning, your employee’s rights, and the process you need to follow to remain compliant with Irish employment laws.

 What is a verbal warning?